top of page

 Country Goss' - Newsletter to National Magazine

 With American country music and "Bootscooting" sweeping Australia and the interest in line dance classes and activities surging, a small non-descript newsletter was circulated amongst industry stakeholders in 1994 seeking to provide a forum for business and dancers to come together.
 That newsletter was Country Goss' and over 6 years, would go on to capture line dancing's popularity worldwide.
-Check out that simple newsletter now and each subsequent issue as it is re-released bi-monthly.
+Check out that simple newsletter now and each subsequent issue as it is re-released bi-monthly to capture 30 years ago today.
 Some fun reading!

 The Bootscooting Boom